-Recombinant AAVs are carriers of choice for retinal gene therapy.
+Recombinant adeno-associated virus (rAAV) vectors are the carriers of choice for retinal gene therapy

-In a rAAV vector, the capsid serotype (1 to 9 etc.) confers the specificity of targeting.
-The promoter has a direct impact on the regulation of the expression level of the protein.
+In an rAAV vector, the capsid serotype (1–9) confers some targeting specificity.
+The promoter has a direct impact on the regulation of protein expression.

 A technology adapted to ophthalmic applications